By Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com – 28 May 2019

 HOW Coatings Claims of 8H, 9H, & 10H are False

 Let’s expand upon the analogy used earlier of building a house on the sandy beach vs. building on a solid slab of bedrock.
 This will help illustrate to detailers how claimed absolute ceramic coatings hardness values are false.

 The Unstable Beach Land represents a low solids Japanese clear coat: say Lexus Jet Black.

 The Solid Bedrock Land represents a high solids ceramic clear coat: say Mercedes Metallic Blue

 No matter what ceramic coating applied to the low solids jet black Lexus paint, its final surface hardness characteristics will NEVER reach the starting point of the uncoated high solids ceramic Mercedes Paint.
 Just as a sandy beach will never be as stable as bedrock land to build a house on.

 Detailers who have suffered the pains of super ‘soft’ towel marring paint will understand the following statement:

 Coatings only enhance surface hardness, offering enhanced resistance to fiction.
 They are NOT a bulletproof barrier of protection.

-Therefore, It’s pretty safe to say that almost NO EXPERIENCED DETAILER ALIVE would EVER Claim that a super ‘soft’ towel marring paint could be transformed (with a single layer coating application) into a rock hard, difficult to polish, high-solids Mercedes ceramic paint.
+Therefore, It’s pretty safe to say that almost NO EXPERIENCED DETAILER ALIVE would EVER Claim that a super ‘soft’ towel marring paint could be transformed (with a coating application) into a rock hard, difficult to polish, high-solids Mercedes ceramic paint.